tricki/laravel-notification/README.md

 It is easily extendable with new notification types and leaves rendering completely up to you.

-This package only provides an extendable notification system without any controllers of views since they are often very use case specific.
+This package only provides an extendable notification system without any controllers or views since they are often very use case specific.

 I'm open to ideas for extending this package.